dbbs-lab/bsb-core/docs/getting-started/include_morphos.rst

 connected these cell type populations in an all-to-all fashion.

-In this tutorial, we are going to assign :doc:`morphologies </morphologies/intro>` to our cells, and connects the cells based on the intersection of their morphologies !
+In this tutorial, we are going to assign :doc:`morphologies </morphologies/intro>` to our cells, and connects the cells based on the intersection of their morphologies!
-You will learn how to load morphologies from local files or to fetch from remote sources, like NeuroMorpho, using BSB.
+You will learn how to load morphologies from local files or to fetch from remote sources, like NeuroMorpho, using the BSB.

 | But first, we need actual morphology files.
 | Download your 2 favorite morphologies from `NeuroMorpho <https://neuromorpho.org/>`_